 - Have a Grade Point Average (GPA) of at least 2.9

 - for Master’s applicants, have an English language proficiency of at least 5.5 in IELTS (or 525 in paper-based TOEFL or 69 in internet based TOEFL or 42 in PTE Academic).
-The IELTS, TOEFL or PTE Academic result must be current (a test result obtained in 2016 or 2017 will be considered current).
+The IELTS, TOEFL or PTE Academic result must be current (a test result obtained in April 30, 2016 until April 30,2018 will be considered current).
 No other English language test (including TOEFL prediction test) results will be accepted;

 - for PhD applicants, have an English language proficiency of at least 6.0 in IELTS (or 550 in paper-based TOEFL or 79 in internet based TOEFL or 50 in PTE Academic).
-The IELTS or TOEFL or PTE Academic result must be current (a test result obtained in 2016 or 2017 will be considered current).
+The IELTS or TOEFL or PTE Academic result must be current (a test result obtained in April 30, 2016 until April 30,2018 will be considered current).
 No other English language test (including TOEFL prediction test) results will be accepted;

 - for applicants from GFAs and people with dissabilities, have a GPA equal to or higher than 2.75 or IELTS 5.0 (or 500 in paper-based TOEFL or 59 in internet based TOEFL or 36 in PTE Academic);